Trui Hanoulle / photographer– graphic designer – storyteller – writer – traveller – motorbiker – feminist – queer – coffeeholic

 I lived in Armenia for several months, crossed Iran several times on my own motorcycle, and continue to combine my journeys with photographing and writing down fascinating stories.

-Recently I embarked on a new global project, Move she does — Stories, ventures, and a love for stubborn nuts
+In 2022, I embarked on a global storytelling and photography project, Move she does — Women and their vehicles, Mobility as a means of emancipation

 Available for freelance assignments, as a photographer for portrait, reportage, documentary, film set and stage photography, and as a graphic designer for (photo) books, corporate identity, posters, brochures, etc.